 Quick ConnectUsing Zoom’s breakout rooms, Quick-Connect is an opportunity for teammates to spend 1-2 minutes with just one other teammate answering a question presented by the facilitator.
 Give folks a way to figure out who is answering first (and also lets them learn more about a teammate they may not have met in person), such as “the person whose birthday is coming up next” or “the person who is taller.”
 Speed keeps things interesting and builds momentum, so move fast; no need to de-brief with the full group when returning from breakout rooms.
 Thank you to Zoe Goodman (created our game); Michelle Wells (submitting) of LifeLabs Learning, who has worked from home for two years.

 Common GroundThis activity is perfect for the start of a meeting with small groups (4-6).
 Give the group five minutes for each person to write on a sheet of paper everything they did in the past week (tell them to avoid the obvious like sleep).
 When the time is up, ask them how many items they listed and just for fun, ask them to share some of the most interesting items.
 Thank you to Dana Hayes-Burke of DHB Vision Strategists, who has worked from home for five+ years.

 Want to add a virtual team building activity?

-Fill in the form below for a chance to add your best team building idea.
+Fill in the form on this page for a chance to add your best team building idea.